Did it start with the ring, the list, the calling, the journey or the question? Or much earlier? Let’s start with the calling.

 The Wider Embraces project has undergone several iterations, and this version of the website is only the current one in a row, as new people join, new things will happen.
 I’m looking forward to the next steps.

-I’m confident that Wider Embraces will continue to evolve and will have a growing impact.
+I’m confident that the Wider Embraces will continue to evolve and will have a growing impact.
 That it will provide us with a sense of a deeper belonging, new insights and let us become more aligned with planet Earth and each other.

 The journey continues, and I’m curious.